na-na-hi/renget/archive/lmg_models.md

 	The original LLaMA weights quantized to 4-bit.
 The GPU CUDA versions have outdated tokenizer and configuration files.
 It is recommended to either update them with [this](https://rentry.org/544p2) or use the [universal LLaMA tokenizer.](https://github.com/oobabooga/text-generation-webui/blob/main/docs/LLaMA-model.md#option-1-pre-converted-weights)

-	The CPU versions also use the old quantization format and will not be compadible with the most recent versions of llama.cpp.
+	The CPU old format version is before the [recent quantization format change via pull #1405](https://github.com/ggerganov/llama.cpp/pull/1405), and will not work with versions of llama.cpp beyond that pull.
+The CPU new format links have been converted to work with #1405 and beyond.

 	>Type: Foundational
 	>Filtering: None